improbable-eng/kedge/README.md

 Since this project has zero known users to us, we plan to archive this project once new solution will be choosen & migrated onto.

-If you use kEdge and you would be affected, reach us via GH issue or slack!
+If you use kEdge or you would like to and you would be affected, reach us via GH issue or slack!

 -----